phenomnomnominal/betterer/goldens/api/betterer.api.md

 //
 // src/config/types.ts:27:3 - (ae-forgotten-export) The symbol "BettererConfigExcludes" needs to be exported by the entry point index.d.ts
 // src/config/types.ts:28:3 - (ae-forgotten-export) The symbol "BettererConfigIncludes" needs to be exported by the entry point index.d.ts
+// src/run/types.ts:24:3 - (ae-forgotten-export) The symbol "BettererResult" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)